TomasHubelbauer/agendum/README.md

 Addressing [TODO comments](https://github.com/TomasHubelbauer/agenda/search?q=todo) continuously…

-- [ ] Improve the editor experience to help with speed once Fragment has support found mounting/unmounting events for refs:
+- [ ] Rewrite the editor in Fragment once it has support for refs and other neccessary features
-  - Display the editor as an input with an option to switch to a textarea
-  - In input editor, Enter submits and ctrl/cmd+Enter expands to textarea
-  - In textarea editor, Enter creates a newline and ctrl/cmd+enter submits
-  - Put this information into the input editor placeholder: *Do this/that… meta+Enter to expand* where meta is ctrl/cmd per platform
-  - In textarea editor, display a small note underneath that meta+Enter can be used to submit it on desktop
-  - In textarea editor, also display the emoji keyboard shortcut on the desktop
-  - On mobile, where meta+Enter cannot be typed, a button for expanding the editor is shown and the placeholder doesn't say the shortcut
+- [ ] Display a button for toggling the rich editor when in portrait mode (can't do shortcuts)
 - [ ] Add a check for image size when attaching to warn about busting through the local storage size limit
 - [ ] Implement attaching non-images with an option to download
 - [ ] Implement recognizing links anywhere in the description plain text not only whole-line links